digitallawyer/openlegaldictionary/_definitions/reading-in.md

-  he publicly read in the church of the benefice, upon some Lord's day, and at the appointed times, the morning and evening service, according to the book of common prayer; and afterwards, publicly before the congregation, declare his assent to such book; and also publicly read the thirty-nine artlcles in the same church, ln the time of common prayer, with declaration of his as-sent thereto; and moreover, within three months after his ndmlssion, read upon some Lord's day in the same church, in the presence of the congregation, in the time of divine service, a declaration
+  he publicly read in the church of the benefice, upon some Lord's day, and at the appointed times, the morning and evening service, according to the book of common prayer; and afterwards, publicly before the congregation, declare his assent to such book; and also publicly read the thirty-nine artlcles in the same church, in the time of common prayer, with declaration of his as-sent thereto; and moreover, within three months after his ndmlssion, read upon some Lord's day in the same church, in the presence of the congregation, in the time of divine service, a declaration